CumulusNetworks/docs/content/cumulus-netq-46/Manage-Configuration/Manage-Events-and-Notifications/System-Events-Reference.md

 weight: 811
 toc: 4
 ---
 The following table lists all system event messages organized by type.
-You can view these messages through third-party notification applications.
-For details about configuring notifications for these events, refer to {{<link title="Configure System Event Notifications">}}.
+You can {{<link title="Monitor Events" text="view these messages with the NetQ UI or CLI">}}, or receive them through {{<link title="Configure System Event Notifications" text="third-party notification applications">}}.

 ## Agent Events